kbase/kb_sdk/README.md

 * `src` - The main source code for this project.
 See below.
 * `submodules` and `submodules_hacks` - jars and other dependencies

-questions
-what is `/reports`?
-I see it getting referenced build.xml related to something with Jenkins what is `/submodules_hacks`?
-Also, doesn't this repo load jars from a sibling repo in build.xml?
-So why the submodule? what is up with the templated test files in `src/java/us/kbase/scripts`?

 #### Source code in `/src/java/us/kbase`

 * `/catalog` -- Services for managing, registering, and building modules in the catalog.
 All code here is duplicated in the `njs_wrapper`.